 21. Rouen – the Capital City of Normandy

 Rouen is a historic town located in Normandy France just north of Paris.
-There are many day trips from Rouen that can be done through car, shuttle, or train.
+There are many day trips from Rouen that can be done by car, shuttle, or train.

 One of the many day trips that are possible from Rouen is to visit some of the beaches of Normandy.
 The seaside town of Deauville is an hour away from Rouen by train and offers several beaches to enjoy the water, patisseries and of course, gambling.